 Financial analysts have likened the possibility of such actions to a "nuclear option," as it would represent an unprecedented move against one of the world's largest economies.
 The implications of such measures would likely be felt not only in Russia, but also in other countries with close economic ties to the country.

 SWIFT is a Belgian-based cooperative society of financial institutions that provides secure global financial transactions.
 Founded in 1973 with the support of 239 banks across 15 countries, it connects over 11,000 financial institutions in more than 200 countries and regions.
 SWIFT's network sends payment orders that must be settled with correspondent accounts belonging to each other.
 The organization recorded an average of 42 million messages per day in 2021, an 11% increase from the previous year, with Russia accounting for 1.5% of transactions.

 What Effect Will it Have on Russia?

-For the US and its European allies, removing Russia from the SWIFT financial system will be one of the most challenging financial steps they can take and will damage the Russian economy immediately and in the long run.
-These said sanctions could deprive Russia of most international financial transactions, including profits from oil and gas production, which accounts for more than 40 percent of the country's income.
+While some world leaders have urged Russia's expulsion from SWIFT, others have expressed concerns about the potential consequences.
+It has been noted that kicking Russia out of SWIFT would damage the Russian economy immediately and in the long run.
+Such sanctions could deprive Russia of most international financial transactions, including profits from oil and gas production, which accounts for over 40% of the country's income.

-House Intelligence Committee Chairman Adam Schiff, D-Calif., expressed his support for Biden's heavy sanctions but told MSNBC that the administration could go further by forcing Russia out of SWIFT and European countries accept harsher financial penalties.
-He said that if they didn't, the United States could go further. should act unilaterally.
+House Intelligence Committee Chairman Adam Schiff has expressed his support for imposing harsher financial penalties against Russia, including removing it from SWIFT.
+He has argued that the administration could go further and force European countries to accept harsher financial penalties.
+He added that if they did not, the United States could act unilaterally.